Meet the Poet

 I was working on more video poetry when life found me back in the Valley of the Sun, Phoenix.
 I moved back to where it all began.
 It wasn’t a bad move, however I lost the creative and technical support that I had built up in Tucson.
-I’ve spent my time here concentrating on putting together several more books of Poetry.
-And gaining an internet presence.
+I spent my time concentrating on putting together several more books of Poetry.

 I took time off from poetry to pursue a culinary career.
 It’s a little hard to make it to open mics when I’m behind a line cooking food for other folks.
-The Kitchen Shaman was born out of my love of food and cooking.
-And like video poetry, someday I hope to have food haiku parties, like in Imperial Chinese cooking.
+My food blog The Kitchen Shaman was born out of my love of food and cooking.
+And like video poetry, some day I hope to have food haiku parties, like in Imperial Chinese cooking.`

 The dream of living in and traveling around the country in an RV is still alive and well.
 In the meantime I continue writing, cooking, taking photographs and shooting video.
 Some nights you can find me telling stories, other nights I’m out supporting other local and national artists working in all disciplines.
 We need Art, now more then ever.
 And this is my contribution to the world.